 - Height: Up to 5 story maximum (with up to 2 story maximum transitions required that would adequately protect adjacent single-family residential, then up to 3 stories in a transition requirement when adjacent to single-family residential) - Form: High quality design, high quality building materials, with managed access and parking; buffers and landscaping.
 Functional greenspace is to be located contiguous to the office buildings.
-Transitional buffer zones will appropriately protect any adjacent residential.
-Additional densities are allowable with appropriate amenities and consideration of existing infrastructure and school capacity.
+Transitional buffer zones will appropriately protect any adjacent residential - Use: Office

-• Use: Office

-Land Use and Design

-Maintain mature canopy tree coverage and enhance landscaping with any new project o Improved roads with better ingress and egress management
+- Land Use and Design - Maintain mature canopy tree coverage and enhance landscaping with any new project - Transportation - o Improved roads with better ingress and egress management